Connect with us

 Editor’s note: The government does not charge any fees for valuation for stamp duty but those who elect private valuers incur valuation costs as provided in the Valuers Act.

-After the payment of stamp duty, the buyer is required to settle the balance of the agreed payment in order to finalise the registration of the documents.
+After the payment of stamp duty, the buyer is required to settle the balance of the agreed payment to finalise the registration of the documents.

 This process usually takes up to 12 days to complete, after which the ownership of the land in question is considered to have legally changed hands.